Chris Elliott: Career

-Letterman years
+Letterman years (1982–1990)

 Elliott was hired as a production assistant on Late Night with David Letterman, and was with the show from its beginning in February 1982.
 In the middle of 1983, Elliott became a writer on the show and his on-camera appearances became more frequent.
 Elliott became best friends and writing partners with Matt Wickline, another Letterman crew member who was promoted to the writing staff in 1983.
 Wickline and Elliott pitched Late Nights first theme show, an Emmy-winning interactive episode called "The Custom-Made Show, leading the program to do a series of ambitious experimental one-off episodes.
 Along with the rest of the writing staff, he won four Emmys for his work on the show and was nominated for an additional six.

 Elliott became known in the mid-1980s for playing an assortment of recurring quirky, oddball characters on Late Night, each of which would usually last for a few weeks to a few months, before being retired amidst much mock-fanfare on the show.
 Elliott and Wickline co-wrote his early pieces on the show, often about characters who had "Guy" in the name, including The Conspiracy Guy, The Panicky Guy, Terminator parody The Regulator Guy, The Fugitive parody "The Fugitive Guy," and most famously, The Guy Under The Seats, a man who lived under the studio audience seating and would get mad at and threaten Letterman.